Escuintla: Etymology

-Therefore, Escuintla means “abundance or place of dogs”.
+Therefore, Escuintla means "place of dogs" or "near the dogs".

 History

 Escuintla used to be an important stop for trains going to Puerto San José until 2007.

 Economy

 The city is among the more industrialized areas of the country.
 One of the most important agricultural products of the region is sugar cane.
 Other products are tobacco, seafood, and cattle.

 Escuintla is bathed by the waters of the Pacific, and produces about 43 percent of gross domestic product of Guatemala, is statistically the department, province or region in Mesoamerica with lower unemployment and extreme poverty, this contrasts with the economic and social reality of Guatemala.

 Geography

 The city of Escuintla consists of 2 villages and 12 surrounding communities.
 The area includes 7 mountains, 55 rivers, 9 streams, and 21 brooks.

 Geographic location

 To the north of the municipality of Escuintla is Yepocapa (municipality of Chimaltenango) and Alotenango (municipality of Sacatepequez).
 To the East is Palin, San Vicente Pacaya, and Guanagazapa (municipality of Escuintla).
 To the south is Masagua (municipality of Escuintla).
 To the west is La Democracia, Siquinalá, and Santa Lucía Cotzumalguapa (municipality of Escuintla).